Holy Family Catholic Church - New York City (Photo: Steven E. Lawson)

 5 manuals, 98 stops, 69 ranks

 The present organ at Holy Family Church was built in 1996 by Robert M. Turner Organs of Hacienda Heights, Calif., and incorporates most of the pipework from the previous 1965 Delaware Organ.
-Scaling and tonal finishing was the work of Charles Callahan, who served as the project consultant.
+Scaling and tonal finishing was by Charles Callahan, who also served as the project consultant.
 Designed as an eclectic instrument, the organ was inspired by the work of the late G. Donald Harrison of the Aeolian-Skinner Organ Company.
 Several stops were built following Harrison's practice and some reedwork is from his early masterpiece, Aeolian-Skinner Op.
 886 (1932), originally in the Memorial Church of Harvard University, Cambridge, Mass.

 16